-The fair value of investment property as at 31 March 2021 and 31 March 2020 has been determined by iVAS Partners, independent external property valuers appointed under Regulation 21 of REIT regulations, having appropriately recognised professional qualifications and recent experience in the location and category of the properties being valued in conjunction with value assessment services undertaken by CBRE.

-The fair value measurement for all of the investment property has been categorized as a Level 3 fair value based on the inputs to the valuation technique used.
+Fur value as 151 March 2012 and 31 March 2022 and 31 March 2021 has been determined by iVAS Partners, independent external registered property valuers appointed under Regulation 21 of REIT regulations, having appropriately The fair value of investment property as at 31 March 2022 and 31 March 2021 has been determined by iVAS Partners, independent external registered property valuers appointed under Regulation 21 of REIT regulations, having appropriately recognised professional qualifications and recent experience in the location and caregory of the properties being valued in conjunction with value assessment services undertaken by GBRE.
+The fair value for all of the investment property has been caregorized as a Level 3 fair value based on the inputs to the valuation technique used.
 The valuers have followed a Discounted Cash Flow method.
-The valuation model considers the present value of net cash flows to be generated from the respective properties, taking into account the expected rental growth rate, vacancy period, occupancy rate and lease incentive costs.
+The valuation model considers the present value of net cash flows to be generated from the respective properties, taking into account the expected rental growth rate, vacancy period, occupancy rate, average room rent, lease incentive costs and blended tariff rates.
 The expected net cash flows are discounted using the risk adjusted discount rates.
-Among other factors, the discount rate estimation considers the quality of a building and its location (prime vs secondary), tenant credit quality and lease terms.
+Among other factors, the discount rate estimation considers the quality of a building and its location (prime vs secondary), tenant credit quality and lease terms, seasonality in sustaining a stable average room rent and occupancy for the hotels.

-6 Goodwill (refer note 2.1 b, note 47B) As at 31 March 2021
+6 Goodwill [refer note 2.1(b) and 50 B] As at 31 March 2022